bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   RE(plan_demo1c([det1, det3], <value of npts>))

-The default behavior of blindly attempting to convert all strings in the passed parameter to references may works well simple cases (especially in demos).
-In practice, it may be necessary to pass strings that match names of the existing objects without change.
+The default behavior, when Queue Server blindly attempts to convert each string found in each parameter to an object reference may works well in simple cases (especially in demos).
+In some applications it may be important to guarantee that strings are passed as strings regardless on whether the match is found.
 In those cases the conversion may be disabled for a given parameter by specifying the parameter type, e.g. using type hints in the plan header.
 For example, one may need to pass plan or device names to the plan:

 .. code-block:: python